-It was like getting the band back together again, when all the rich white men with blonde-ish hair came to power, sort of at the same time, voted for by real people, and now all claiming a MANDATE to rule us, their way.
+It was like getting the band back together again.
+Trump, Johnson and Morrison, three ageing white populists, ready to save the world.
+All claiming a mandate to rule us, their way.
 No buyers’ remorse will be permitted.

-They all speak a form of English, although it is understood that the meanings that they attribute to many words in common usage are skewed, or at odds with community expectations.
+They all speak a form of English, although it is understood that their words may not make sense.
+They are all somewhat confused by the notion of speaking truth, and they all suffer an empathy deficit.
 These are indeed deflating, and confusing times.

 The leader of the free world

 On any reasonably intelligent reading Donald Trump is exactly what we all expected.
 He is narcissistic, shallow, uninterested, ignorant and dangerous.
 In times of crisis he was always going to struggle, because he is not equipped, intellectually or emotionally, to deliver leadership.

 He has drifted from overconfident bluster that COVID-19 was just like the flu, to trying to downplay it because it rained on his ‘economic boom’ on Wall Street, to preposterous posturing, such as when he stated that he knew it was a pandemic before the rest of the world knew, although he was also telling us it was not only just like the flu, but a Democrat hoax, all at the same time. https://www.nytimes.com/2020/03/15/opinion/trump-coronavirus.html

 The U.S. is now weeks behind where it should be, in containment terms.
 This will most probably lead to many more deaths than would have otherwise been the case.